quist00/carpentries.org/pages/welcome-tip-sheet.md

 # Welcome to the Carpentries Community

 We are happy that you are here!
 [The Carpentries](https://carpentries.org/about/) is an organisation that teaches foundational coding and data science skills to researchers worldwide using open software.
 It relies on volunteer contributions to support the [community of practice](https://carpentries.org/community/) whose members share [our core values](https://carpentries.org/values/).
-This document is intended to help you get started in The Carpentries community by highlighting some key links and activities.
+This document will help you get started in The Carpentries community by highlighting some key links and activities.

 ## Where Do I Get Started?

 Glad you asked!
 Here are a few things we recommend to everyone:

 * **[Review the Code of Conduct](https://docs.carpentries.org/topic_folders/policies/index_coc.html)**: We are dedicated to providing a welcoming and supportive environment for all people.
 By participating in this community, you agree to abide by our Code of Conduct.
-* **[Attend a Welcome Session!](https://pad.carpentries.org/welcome-sessions-2023)**: Join members of the Core Team and community to learn about the organisation, ways to engage, and an opportunity to have your questions answered.
+* **[Attend a Welcome Session!](https://pad.carpentries.org/welcome-sessions-2024)**: Join members of the Core Team and community to learn about the organisation, ways to engage, and an opportunity to have your questions answered.

 ## How Do I Get Connected?

-The Carpentries offers many options for connecting, collaborating and networking within the community.
+The Carpentries offers many options for connecting, collaborating, and networking within the community.
 Worried about too many communications?
 Don’t be!
-Only subscribe to the communications you want, and you can unsubscribe at any time.
+Only subscribe to the communications you want, and you can unsubscribe anytime.

 * **The Carpentries Slack**([Join Link]({{site.slack_invite}})) ([Slack Quickstart Guide](https://docs.carpentries.org/topic_folders/communications/tools/slack-and-email.html#slack-quick-start-guide))
 * **Email Mailing Lists** ([Mailing List Directory](https://carpentries.topicbox.com/latest))